• 0

 How high should a raised bed be?

-As a rough rule, 6 inches or 15cm is the minimum depth you will need.
-Any shallower than this, and you will need to work over the ground underneath.
-Since most people using raised beds are trying to avoid this you will need 15cm of topsoil for new planting.
+You will need to work over the ground underneath any shallower than this.
+Since most people using raised beds are trying to avoid this, you will need 15cm of topsoil for new planting.
 Also, if you are planting on top of a hard surface, this is the minimum depth.

 Ideally, 40cm is a nice height for most raised beds to save your back.